danimo/mkpodteaser/README.md

 # mkpodteaser: Create visual teasers for your podcast

-Promoting your podcast in social media either requires on either an expensive and laborsome audio/audio tools or makes you dependend on propritary, paid-for online services.
+Promoting your podcast in social media either requires on either an expensive and laborsome audio/audio tools or makes you dependent on propritary, paid-for online services.

-`mkpodteaser` offers a relatively simplistic way to create your own powerful episode teasers.
+`mkpodteaser` in contrast offers a relatively simplistic way to create your own powerful episode teasers.
 You provide a few static assets and an audio file, and `mkpodteaser` will add a waveform and render the result into an mp4 file that you can upload to your favorite social media site.

 ## Preparation